pingcap/docs-tidb-operator/en/containers-run-as-non-root-user.md

       fsGroup: 2000
 ```

-If this field is set at both cluster level and component level, component level config will override the one at cluster level.
+For a component, if both the cluster level and the component level are configured, only the configuration of the component level takes effect.